Marion Alice Orr

-Marion Alice Orr, CM (born Powell; 25 June 1918 – 4 April 1995) was a pioneering Canadian aviator who was the first woman to run a flying school.
+Marion Alice Orr, CM (née Powell; 25 June 1918 – 4 April 1995) was a pioneering Canadian aviator who was the first woman to run a flying school.
 She served with the Air Transport Auxiliary during World War II and was awarded the Order of Canada in 1986.

 Early life

 Orr was born Marion Alice Powell in Toronto, Ontario.
 On 5 January 1940, she obtained her private pilot's licence after working to pay for her flying lessons.
 She then worked as an aircraft inspector at de Havilland Canada, and qualified for her commercial licence two years afterwards.
 She was the second woman in Canada to qualify as an air traffic control assistant.
 In 1942 she married D.K.
 "Deke" Orr.
 He helped her gain her instructor's licence in 1942.
 The marriage was brief and the couple separated later that year, although Marion Orr, as she was now known, would keep her married surname.